BrandonSmith710/BrandonSmith710.github.io/_posts/2022-03-16-SalesAnalysis.md

 Regional profits for the stacker stools(key is shown right)
 ![Screenshot (42)](https://user-images.githubusercontent.com/75755695/159199049-d715b810-186d-4174-b360-9abdae5dcdf6.png)

+The following key and plot below tell us that during 2015 and 2017, the Hon Olsen Stacker Stools product only sold in one city.
+We can also safely assume that Philadelphia is not a signifcant source of sales for this product.

 ![Screenshot (38)](https://user-images.githubusercontent.com/75755695/159184268-b150919d-2ebd-4cc6-9def-5a4144cfb6a3.png)

-The above key and the plot below tell us that during 2015 and 2017, the Hon Olsen Stacker Stools product only sold in one city.
-We can also safely assume that Philadelphia is not a signifcant source of sales for this product.

 ![Screenshot (41)](https://user-images.githubusercontent.com/75755695/159184407-29fc5f76-8195-4c93-a2a4-407ba698eeb9.png)